 - 1. LCB should submit a plan to the appropriate committees of the Legislature by December 31, 2025, that details the resources and funding needed to collect accurate data from licensees by December 31, 2026. - 2.
 The Legislature should consider other ways to increase social equity in the cannabis industry beyond new producer licenses.

+LCB partially concurs with recommendation #1 and concurs with recommendation #2.
 You can find additional information in the Recommendations section.